WinterSolid/Rest_Better/README.md

-# RestBetter
+# Rest^Better

-RestBetter is a SwiftUI iOS application that helps users calculate their ideal bedtime based on desired wake-up time, desired sleep amount, and daily coffee intake.
+Rest^Better is a SwiftUI iOS application that helps users calculate their ideal bedtime based on desired wake-up time, desired sleep amount, and daily coffee intake.
 It uses a machine learning model to recommend the optimal time to go to bed for a well-rested day.

 ## Features